NiYuan224/draft-ni-batch-authorization-delegation/draft-ni-batch-authorization-delegation.md

 &nbsp;&nbsp;&nbsp;&nbsp;**REQUIRED.** The identifier of the leader-client that initiated the authorization request.

 **authorization_details**<br>
-&nbsp;&nbsp;&nbsp;&nbsp;**REQUIRED.** An JSON array containing all the consented authorization items, including the permission descriptions and their correspondiing may_act delegation constraints.
+&nbsp;&nbsp;&nbsp;&nbsp;**REQUIRED.** An JSON array containing all the consented authorization items, including the permission descriptions and their corresponding may_act delegation constraints.

 Figure 3 shows an example of the batch token JWT payload, which encapsulates all consented authorization items from Figure 2.
 The sub claim identifies the user who consents, the client_id claim identifies the travel assistant as the leader-client that initiates the request, each may_act.sub field identifies the sub-client authorized to exercise the corresponding permission.
 The aud claim is set to the AS itself, as the batch token will be presented back to the AS for further token exchange.